DeepBlockDeepak/kaggle_titanic/README.md

 ## Model Performance
-The project features three distinct models: RandomForestClassifier, SVM, and a hand-rolled Decision Tree Classifier.
-Each model has been evaluated for its accuracy:
-- The RandomForestClassifier Accuracy : **0.85**
-- Hand-rolled Decision Tree Classifier : **0.72**
+The project features multiple models: 4 sklearn built-ins and 3 of my own custom-made models.
+The custom models are the hand-rolled Decision Tree and Random Forest Classifiers, as well as a custom feed forward neural network, imported as a module [from here](https://github.com/DeepBlockDeepak/my-neural-network).

+Of Note:
 - Hand-rolled RFC : as high as **0.87** !
+- Simple Neural Network (hand-rolled model): **0.85** !
-- SVM : **0.73**
+- Hand-rolled Decision Tree : as high as **0.75**
-- Naive Bayes : **0.68**
-- PyTorch BinaryClassifier Accuracy: **0.81**

-## Visual Insights
+## Insights

 ![Model Accuracy Comparison](outputs/model_accuracies.png)

-***Model Accuracy Comparison:*** A comparative view of the accuracy scores achieved by each model.
+***Model Accuracy Comparison:*** A comparison of the accuracy scores for each model.

 ![Feature Importances](outputs/randomforestclassifier_feature_importances.png)
 ***Feature Importances:*** This bar chart ranks the features by their importance in the RandomForestClassifier model.
 The length of the bar represents the feature's weight in the model, with `Title_Mr`, `Fare`, and `Age` being among the most influential for predicting survival on the Titanic.
 Notably, `Title_Mr` emerges as a significant predictor — a result of extracting titles from passenger names and applying one-hot encoding during the preprocessing phase, as defined in **src/kaggle_titanic/features.py**'s `extract_title()`.
+Similarly, `Fare`, is the strongest predictor - resulting from binning the raw data.

 ![Confusion Matrix](outputs/randomforestclassifier_confusion_matrix.png)